EriciusX/SoundRecognitor/README.md

 ### TEST 2: Analyzing Speech Signal

 The purpose of this test is to analyze the speech signal by  visualizing the signal in the time domain.
-The `autoTrimSilence.m` function is also used to trim silence from the signal data, focusing on the voice  segment.
+The [autoTrimSilence](autoTrimSilence.m) function is also used to trim silence from the signal data, focusing on the voice  segment.

 1. **Play Sound in MATLAB:**